tanayagarwal-2006/quadcopter-sitl/README.md

 ## Operating System
 The project was developed and tested on:
 - Windows 11
 The controller currently uses the Windows Sockets API (WinSock2).
 Consequently, the complete SITL pipeline is currently Windows-only.
-Porting the project to Linux would primarily require replacing the networking layer with BSD sockets.

 ---